apify/actor-templates/templates/js-crawlee-cheerio/README.md

 This code is a JavaScript script that uses Cheerio to scrape data from a website.
 It then stores the website titles in a dataset.

-- The script loads the HTML of the provided URLs from `startUrls` field in input schema.
-- Uses Cheerio `requestHandler` function to scrape the website titles.
-- Number of crawls is limited by `maxPagesPerCrawl` field from input schema.
+- The crawler starts with URLs provided from the input `startUrls` field defined by the input schema.
+Number of crawls is limited by `maxPagesPerCrawl` field from input schema.
-- Then the results are saved to a dataset.
+- The crawler uses `requestHandler` for each URL to extract the data from the page with the Cheerio library and to save the title and URL of each page to the dataset.
+It also logs out each result that is being saved.